 3. John F. Kennedy

-The nation’s thirty-fifth president is known for his golf swing and not for how many rounds he played.
+The nation’s thirty-fifth president is known for his golf swing, not for how many rounds he played.
 John F. Kennedy played golf for Harvard, and despite struggling with a bad back, his swing was excellent.

 In some old footage of his swing, you can see how he protects his back through impact, but the fundamentals are there.